LangArthur/mecagent-technical-test/REFLECTIONS.md

 ## Logs

 - BLIP-2 dependencies are not compatible with the current environment (numpy versions).
 I did some tries by doing my own fork of BLIP-2, but I need to much time to find a solution.
 Considering switching to another model
-- Testing briefly with Flamingo, but the data format seems .
-Considering to build a model from scratch finally.
+- Testing briefly with Flamingo, but the data format seems to different from what we have.
+Considering to build a model from scratch at the end.
-- Try a demo of deepseek : seems convincing, investigating how to train a custom model for it.
+- Try a demo of deepseek-coder : seems convincing, investigating how to train a custom model for it.
-- My GPU is not powerful enough to try the demo.
-I decide to write down the code of how I see the full workflow.
+- My GPU is not powerful enough to try the demo for deepseek.
+I decide to write down the code of how I see the full workflow, without testing it.

+## Conclusion

+So i did not succeed to reach the end of the base model.
+Several point I think blocked me:

+- I spent too much time figuring out how to handle the environment (I did not know about uv, and spent a bit less than an hour to fix the set-up on my computer) and the models I found online.
+- I had to take time to understand some concepts with code generation which I did not master.